Edstrom, Eliza Kent (1829 - June 29, 1891)

 Photographer: Charles McMillan

 Photographic Studio: Charles McMillan opened his photography studio in 1891 at the corner of Sacramento and Virginia Streets in Vallejo.
 He was also reported to have a studio in Vallejo at 314 Georgia Street.
+Carl Mautz, Biographies of Western Photographers, 2018 edition, p.
+150.

 THE SITTER:

-Name: Edwin C. Edstrom
+Name: Edwin Charles Edstrom Jr.

 Ed Edstrom 1983-32-09 side b